mittelmark/hanna/README.md

 ## Simulation

-If the installation was succesful, you can run a single season giving the agents as many tokens as there are agents in the game using the default null model like this:
+If the installation was successful, you can run a single season giving the agents as many tokens as there are agents in the game using the default null model like this:

 ```